sotorrent/preprocessing-pipeline/README.md

 # Preprocessing Pipeline

-This pipeline reads XML files from the official Stack Exchange [data dump](https://archive.org/details/stackexchange) and extracts data into JSONL files.
+This pipeline reads XML files from the official Stack Exchange [data dump](https://archive.org/details/stackexchange) and extracts normalized text blocks into JSONL files.

 First, you need to install the preprocessing_pipeline package: